mzignis/legoml/inference/system_description.md

 - second process to make dashboard independant
 - background process used to monitor for updates and signal when detecting them

+**Side note:**
+For further development its recomended to move the dashboard process off the raspberry pi as it displays data significantly slower than we generate and process it due to the raspberry pi's limited computational capacity.

 ### Communication Pipeline

 ```